Creative Writing ContestRebecca T. Watson

 the contest.
 Past first-place winners are eligible only in a new category.

-Please do NOT include your name anywhere in the submitted documents.
+Do NOT include your name anywhere in the submitted documents.

 Each entry should be submitted on a separate page in a Microsoft Word (doc,docx) document using the following guidelines: